Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 This will depend on your Mentee's learning needs.
 We suggest that you determine how much time per month you can dedicate to the mentoring partnership.
 Discuss this when determining if you are the right fit for the Mentee.
 If a mentoring partnership will require significant time, consider indicating that you are not accepting additional Mentee requests on the "Mentor enrolment" page.

-We recommend that you communicate with your Mentee at least once per month.
+In most cases, we recommend that you communicate with your Mentee at least once per month.

 [back to top]